mixpanel/docs/pages/docs/tracking-methods/id-management/migrating-to-simplified-id-merge-system.md

 ## Overview
 Mixpanel has released three versions of ID management to date.
-Prior to March 2020, we have Legacy ID Management system.<br> In March 2020, we released Original ID Merge system which supports retroactive ID Merge.
+Prior to March 2020, we have Legacy ID Management system.<br> In March 2020, we released the Original ID Merge system which supports retroactive ID Merge.
 This allows the merging of events triggered both before and after authentication across multiple devices and platforms.<br>
 In March 2023, we released the current Simplified ID Merge system.
 It has a simpler implementation and doesn’t have the limitation of 500 IDs per ID cluster found in the Original ID Merge.<br>

-To determine your current ID Management version, navigate to Organisation/Project Settings > Identity Merge.
-Organisation Settings indicate the default version for every new project (Legacy ID Management is marked as "Disabled" there). **You can switch the ID Management version for a specific project via Project Settings provided no data has been ingested into the project.**
+To determine your current ID Management version, navigate to Organization/Project Settings > Identity Merge.
+Organization Settings indicate the default version for every new project (Legacy ID Management is marked as "Disabled" there). **You can switch the ID Management version for a specific project via Project Settings provided no data has been ingested into the project.**

 ![image](/Tracking/org-setting.png)